jasonmacduffie/isles-of-maga/races.md

 ### Trolls

 Trolls do not have a warring culture like the Orcs, nor do they have a territorial nature like the Ogres.
-Instead, they tend to hunt the human-like races for the fun of the hunt.
+Instead, they tend to hunt the main races for the fun of the hunt.
 They are more animalistic than the other Orc-aligned races, but still have the ability to communicate in their own language and Orcish.
 Again, like the other races, their tendency to occasionally side with Orcs comes with the historical connection under the Orcish empire, and thus some are integrated well with Orcish society as warriors.